MiguelCriado/jUIce/README.md

 ### OperatorBinders
 These are a special kind of binders.
 Binders that can process one or more values from the ViewModel and expose a derived value based on its input.

-This mechanism grants Maui an important expressive power, allowing the designers to mix and match properties to create their own to fit the requirements of the View.
+This mechanism grants Maui an important expressive power, allowing the designers and UI artists to mix and match properties to create their own to fit the requirements of the View.
 Remember that the View can (and will) constantly change as the project grows and evolves, and having a clear and strict separation between the ViewModel (the data to be displayed) and the View (how is that data displayed) is a guarantee for a more agile development process.

 OperatorBinders are heavily inspired by [ReactiveX](http://reactivex.io/documentation/operators.html) operators, so you can expect to find many of the most valuable operations from that library.